X-VINCENT/JS/README.md

 # JS
-Ther are all the project I've done using JS.
+There are all the project I've done using JS.